Joe Mikulik - Manager

 Eric McMahon - Strength & Conditioning Coach

-Eric McMahon is in his his fifth season as Frisco's strength and conditioning coach and his seventh in the Texas organization.
-He was honored as the "Strength & Conditioning Coach of the Year" for the Texas League in 2012 and 2014 by the Professional Baseball Strength & Conditioning Coaches Society (PBSCCS).
+Eric McMahon is in his his sixth season as Frisco's strength and conditioning coach and his eighth in the Texas organization.
+He was honored as the "Strength & Conditioning Coach of the Year" for the Texas League in 2012, 2014, and 2015 by the Professional Baseball Strength & Conditioning Coaches Society (PBSCCS).
 He previously served in the same role with Advanced-A Bakersfield from 2009-10.
 Prior to joining the Rangers, McMahon worked with the Milwaukee Brewers for three seasons.
 In 2008, he was the strength and conditioning coach for the club's Double-A affiliate in Huntsville, after spending the 2006-07 seasons at Helena of the Pioneer League.

 During the 2007-08 off-seasons, McMahon coordinated the strength and conditioning activity at the Major League Baseball and Federation of Italian Baseball and Softball (FIBS) Academy in Tirrenia, Italy.
 McMahon also worked in game day operations with the Vermont Expos from 1998-05.